Ajinkz/fake-profile-generator/README.md

 ### Objective
-There is no feasible way to write thousands of fake bios in a very reasonable amount of time.
-To writes these fake bios, we'll need to rely on 3rd party website which will help us in generating fake bios for us.
+To create these fake bios, we'll need to rely on 3rd party website which will help us in generating fake bios for us.
 There are numerous websites out there which will generate fake profiles for us.
+This is a feasible way to write thousands of fake bios in a very reasonable amount of time.

 ### Required libraries
 - `requests` allows us to access the webpage that we need to scrape